-A telescope's Focal Length is the distance from the primary lens or mirror to the Focal Plane (or where the focal plane would be, in the case where there is also a secondary lens or mirror).
-The reciprocal of the focal length is called the optical Power.
+A telescope's focal length is the distance from the primary lens or mirror to the focal plane (or if there is a secondary lens or mirror, where the focal plane would be if the secondary were removed).
+The reciprocal of the focal length is called the optical power.

 1/f ≈ (n-1)(1/R1+1/R2)